Jupyter notebooks

 pip install chemiscope[explore]

 Here is an example using this function with and without a featurizer function.
-The frames are obtained by reading the structures from a file that ase can read, and performing Kernel PCA using sklearn on a descriptor computed with SOAP using the dscribe library.
+The structures are obtained by reading the structures from a file that ase can read, and performing Kernel PCA using sklearn on a descriptor computed with SOAP using the dscribe library.

 import chemiscope